 As of the report date, CenturyLink was meeting or exceeding all current performance requirements in the CEA.
-Subsequent to this reporting period, LED and CenturyLink finalized the processing of clawback amounts resulting from the company's underperformance for Project Years 2013 and 2014.

 CONAGRA FOODS LAMB WESTON

 Large-scale sweet potato processing facility Project announced in 2009 Richland Parish

 ConAgra Foods Lamb Weston committed to construct a large-scale sweet potato processing facility, including capital investment of \$211-256 million and employment ramping up to 500-600 with average salaries of about \$35,000, plus benefits, by 2015.